-We interview Blood Wine or Honey on their latest album.
+We interview Blood Wine or Honey about their album: Fear & Celebration.

 The Hong Kong band scene is getting more diverse, with genres from shoegaze (bands like Thud) to pop (groups like li’l ashes) being solidly covered at regular gigs across town at live music venues.
 Consisting of multi-instrumentalists James Banbury, Shane Aspegren and Joseph von Hess, Blood Wine or Honey is a mischievous trio that knows how to dazzle its listeners with unexpected chaos and endless grooves.
 Having released their debut EP Anxious Party People in 2017 – that is a little bit eerie, yes; and very much playful, yes – we chatted with these whimsical music makers about their latest album Fear & Celebration, their silly daydreams, as well as being obsessive perfectionists.